SwissDataScienceCenter/renku-design-docs/design/004-native-rstudio-sessions/004-native-rstudio-sessions.md

 - Authentication: keep as is; port 4180 is the only entry and it goes through the auth proxy

 ### Current manifest

+Values in the manifest below are for illustration purposes.
+No Renku-specific values are hardcoded in the CRD definition in Amalthea.

 ```yaml
 spec: